San Miguel de Allende Town Square

 The Ancients Call to Us

 And this is how a couple of days after eating our way through San Miguel, we find ourselves back in the center of town at 9 am, outside the Belle Artes building in front of the big Iron Bull waiting for our tour to Cañada de la Virgen.
+These are the instructions we receive in the very basic e-mails between Albert Coffee and me for this tour.

-Albert was headed south to the Mayan Peninsula in the early 2000s when a colleague told him about the recently begun excavation outside of San Miguel and invited him to join in.
+As we drive, Albert tells us a bit about himself and a brief overview of the day ahead.
+Albert Coffee is an archaeologist and anthropologist educated at Lousiana State University – Baton Rouge.
+He was headed south to the Mayan Peninsula in the early 2000s when a colleague told him about the recently begun excavation outside of San Miguel and invited him to join in.
 Albert has been here ever since.

 A Very Different Perspective and Tour

-At the time of our visit, they only allowed two visits each day and limited the group size to around 24 people per tour.
+I have been to Chichen Itza and Tulum and, most recently to the archeological site in Huatulco, but Cañada de la Virgen stands out to me because of its lack of tourists.
+The site is on privately held lands and they limit the number of people on tours to the site.
+If I remember correctly, they only allow two visits each day and limit the group size to around 24 people per tour.
 This keeps the site in pristine condition and provides Albert (or whoever may be your guide) the time to truly explain the story of the people who built and lived here all those years ago.

-Cars are not allowed up close to the site, so we walk about a mile uphill in the blazing sun to get to the pyramids.
+Cars are not allowed up close to the site, so we walk about a mile up-hill in the blazing sun to get to the pyramids.
 You are told ahead of time that you will be walking around two miles (3 km).
 You are also reminded that the site sits at an elevation of 7,000 feet.
 When you combine these two items with the mid-day sun, it becomes another type of walking altogether.

-Albert is conscious of the idea that most of his group are not avid high-elevation hikers and allows time for the stragglers.
+Albert is conscious of the idea that most of his group are not avid high elevation hikers and allows time for the stragglers.
 However, there is a limit on the time the group can be at the site, and Albert keeps us moving.

-As we walk in a counter-clockwise direction around the main pyramid, Albert gives us the story of the people who lived here in the heyday of their civilization (between 540 and 1050 AD).
+As we walk in a counter-clockwise direction around the main pyramid, Albert gives us the story of the people who lived here in the heyday of their civilization (between 540 and 1050 ad).
 He talks about the plants that grew in the area and about the probable reason this great civilization is now gone.

 Climbing the Great Pyramid

 If you are into archeology or anthropology at all this is a great way to spend a day in the area of San Miguel.
 Albert Coffee is a gifted speaker who makes this old place and the people who once lived here come alive again.
-For me, this was one of the best day trips ever.

 San Miguel de Allende Wrap Up